AndyTza/AndyTza/README.md

 ### Hi there 👋

 My name is Anastasios Tzanidakis.
 I'm a third-year astrophysics Ph.D. student at the University of Washington.
-I'm fascinated by stellar variability as.
+I'm fascinated by anomalous stellar variability such as the [Boyajian star](https://en.wikipedia.org/wiki/Tabby%27s_Star) and other strange-behaving stars.
 Currently, I'm building tools and techniques to discover some of the rarest stellar variability found in modern time-domain surveys such as the Zwicky Transient Facility (ZTF) survey and Gaia.